 In the context created by Brexit, a UK Emissions Trading Scheme (UK ETS) replaced the UK’s participation in the EU ETS on 1 January 2021.
 The 4 governments of the UK established the scheme to increase the climate ambition of the UK’s carbon pricing policy, whilst also protecting the competitiveness of UK businesses.

-This market for “CO2 emission values” is just another speculative market, which works on the basis of the golden rule of capitalism, that is supply and demand.
+This market for “CO2 emission values” is just another speculative market, which works on the basis of the golden rule of capitalism, which is supply and demand.

 This has led to the emergence of a market to buy and sell emissions allowances.
 This trading scheme is known as the ETS (Emissions Trading Scheme) and has been in place since 2005.